cshepscorp/weather-dashboard/README.md

 * Searched cities get saved to a section with clickable buttons in area below main city search

-* Searched cities get saved in localStorage
+* Searched cities get saved in localStorage so they stay on refresh

 * User can clear their saved cities with click of clear my saved cities link